 Roesch Library has more than 1.7 million print and electronic books, subscribes to more than 400 databases, and provides access to 100,000 print and electronic journals, as well as 60,000 streaming videos.
 Through OhioLINK—a statewide consortium of college and university libraries—students, faculty, and staff can access approximately 44 million additional items at member institutions, delivered on demand within a few days.
 A Federal Depository Library since 1969, Roesch Library also provides access to government records in physical and electronic forms.

 With limited exception, Roesch Library is open every day, normally until 5 a.m. during regular weeks of the term and 24 hours during exam weeks.
-Research and writing assistance is available in person or via email, telephone, text message, or online chat.
-These services will be maintained during renovations underway in the 2018-19 academic year; temporary relocations will be communicated through signage and various campus media.
+Research and writing assistance is available in a variety of forms.

 For more information or to browse the catalog, visit the website.